HD60Hz/squad-lab1-store/README.md

 ```

 Finally we need to quickly adapt the main function...BUT WAIT !
-Remember, we did not yet define the DATA_DIR.
+Remember, we did not yet define the ``DATA_DIR`.
 We want to create a _data_ directory in root of the project to contain all inputs/outputs of our application
-Of cource this new directory should not be versioned.
-So add it to gitignore file
+Of course this new directory should not be versioned.
+So add it to .gitignore file

 ```python
 from pathlib import Path